 Headshots of artists will require, as you can guess, a more artistic approach; capturing the essence of the artist’s character and mood profile for better recognition in a feature process of selection.
 One good thing, when capturing artistic headshots, is working with people who should be very good at conveying different moods and expressions, something you may find hard to obtain from corporate clients.

-Same as with Models, headshots of clients from the entertaining industry can be the more sustainable business opportunity for professional photographers.
-Reason being is that, for example, an actors headshots are intended to show the artist in his/her current state, reflecting on their best features.
+Same as with Models, headshots of clients from the entertainment industry can be the more sustainable business opportunity for professional photographers.
+The reason being is that, for example, an actor’s headshots are intended to show the artist in his/her current state, reflecting on their best features.
 Many things can change easily in artist’s appearance in a short period of time, changes like this (body weight, hair colour, piercing, scaring etc.) will require newly updated headshots – reflecting on these changes.

-It use to be a norm for, mainly, actor’s headshots to be in black and white.
-However, as everything in life this aspect has evolved too – nowadays norms are much more relaxed which allows for both colour and B&W captures.
-Standard way of presenting headshots, when applying for roles, within this industry is by providing 8 x 10 inches prints; this is a standard size of printed headshots actors are using in their portfolios.
+It uses to be a norm for, mainly, actor’s headshots to be in black and white.
+However, like everything in life this aspect has evolved too – nowadays norms are much more relaxed which allows for both colour and B&W captures.
+The standard way of presenting headshots, when applying for roles, within this industry is by providing 8 x 10 inches prints; this is a standard size of printed headshots actors are using in their portfolios.
 In some cases, casting associates or extras agency may require only 3 x 5 inches prints of artists headshot.

 This pretty much outlines what Headshot photography is, the purposes it serves and how is been utilised across different platforms and industries.

 Now lets, briefly, see what accounts for the conventional Portrait photography.